DanRYoung/mcp-3xxx/README.md

 ## MCP-3xxx Driver

-This is a Node.js, TypeScript-first library for handling SPI communication with the Microchip's MCP3xxx family of analog-to-digital converters (ADCs).
+This is a Node.js, TypeScript-first library for handling SPI communication with Microchip's MCP3xxx family of analog-to-digital converters (ADCs).
 See the [Supported Devices](#supported-devices) list for supported chips.

 ### Installation